-- 66. The housing requirement is for the delivery of both open and local market homes and affordable homes across the Joint LDP area. - 67.
-Providing a mix of high quality (open and local) market and affordable housing to meet people's needs is essential if the Councils are to reduce outward migration of working age persons and therefore stabilise the age makeup of the population in the Plan area. - 68.
+- 70. The housing requirement is for the delivery of both open and local market homes and affordable homes across the Joint LDP area. - 71.
+Providing a mix of high quality (open and local) market and affordable housing to meet people's needs is essential if the Councils are to reduce outward migration of working age persons and therefore stabilise the age makeup of the population in the Plan area. - 72.
 Based on the median house price to medium income the affordability ratio of the Plan area is 6.1 and 6.0 in Gwynedd and Anglesey, respectively (2013).
 This Plan area figure masks some more negative factors.
 The first is that in some more rural parts of the Plan area, average house prices are almost twice the median house price in the Plan area, e.g. 15.3 in Llanbedrog, 13.0 in Abersoch, 9.9 in Rhosneigr and 8.7 in Cadnant (see paragraph 7.8 in Topic Paper 3 Population and Housing).
 However, they are not expensive compared to prices in high value areas elsewhere in the UK.
-This makes it relatively easy for in-migrants, including those seeking holiday or retirement homes, to out-compete local people and push prices up in certain parts of the Plan area.
+This makes it relatively easy for inmigrants, including those seeking holiday or retirement homes, to out-compete local people and push prices up in certain parts of the Plan area.
 Secondly, the average income, particularly in Gwynedd, masks the disparity between higher salaries paid in some occupations and low income in other sectors (such as agriculture and tourism), along with pockets of high incidence of unemployment in the Plan area.
-This means that a large majority in need cannot buy even at the comparatively low prices in parts of the Plan area, and are in essence looking for rented properties.

-- 69. The Housing Needs Surveys (2013) indicate an annual need for 635 and 709 affordable housing units in Anglesey and Gwynedd, respectively, over a 5 year period.
+This means that a large majority in need cannot buy even at the comparatively low prices in parts of the Plan area, and are in essence looking for rented properties. - 73.
+The Housing Needs Surveys (2013) indicate an annual need for 635 and 709 affordable housing units in Anglesey and Gwynedd, respectively, over a 5 year period.
 This is based on households spending 25% of their household income on mortgages or rent.
 This would meet the backlog and emerging need for affordable housing.
-The Isle of Anglesey County Council has calculated that the annual need would be 134 affordable housing units based on households spending 30% of their income on mortgages or rent. - 70.
+The Isle of Anglesey County

+Council has calculated that the annual need would be 134 affordable housing units based on households spending 30% of their income on mortgages or rent.

 Therefore the provision of affordable housing is an important consideration in developing the housing requirement over the plan period.
 There is a basic need for new homes.
 Nonetheless, it is important to consider the extent of the planning system's role in facilitating the provision of affordable housing, i.e. what proportion of the annual requirement for housing can the annual affordable housing need reasonably be, particularly in an area where there are places of low value in terms of the housing market and there is a lack of choice in the present housing stock.
 Low income levels, high house prices and increasing building costs can mean that many of the households projected to be created are unable to buy or rent in the area.
+The Plan has an important role to help Councils, housing associations, private sector to provide housing that meets the requirements of different households.
+This will include housing subject to Section 106 Agreement, social housing, private sector housing, or housing that are market led 'affordable'.